 Kathleen co-created Pacific Midwifery as a private practice in October 2000, became the sole owner in 2007 and has worked in Clark County since 1993.
-Patty joined the practice in 2007, Donna in 2009, and Elizabeth and Angela in 2015.
+Patty joined the practice in 2007, Lauren and Lori in 2016.
 Donna came to PMM&WH from Healthy Steps, where she delivered babies for 20+ years.
 She is known by many women in SW Washington!

 Collectively, we five Certified Nurse Midwives have safely assisted the births of over 4,000 babies in Clark County, at SW Washington Medical Center and Legacy Salmon Creek Hospital.
 We work in consultation with OB Hospitalists, Legacy Maternal Fetal-Medicine, community obstetricians and other healthcare providers for multidisciplinary care throughout pregnancy and delivery.